Introduction

 4. Berlin Wall Memorial

-The Berlin Wall Memorial offers visitors a chance to explore the preserved section of the wall, showcasing the once-dangerous “death strip” and providing insight into the reality of life during the Cold War.
-The exhibition cultivates a deep understanding of the division and the struggle for freedom.
+The Berlin Wall Memorial gives a palette on the wall section and a part of the death strip, as well as explaining the feeling of actual life during the Cold War.
+The exhibition strengthens people’s concern with understanding the division of the country and the fight for liberty.

 5. Stasi Museum